Do you have an agreed process for project prioritizing?

 Is everyone on the same page?

 The more transparent and widely understood your organization’s criteria for project selection, the easier it is to communicate reasons for choosing some projects and killing or postponing others.
 Significant time and commitment are invested in conceiving and advancing projects.
 If staff make that effort with only a vague understanding of selection criteria, then you create unnecessary problems when projects are rejected.
 A Project Management Office permanently available for consultation can shape good ideas into priority projects and head off significant personal investments in non-starters.

 Can this project win the race to market?

 Larger companies may feel their projects compete so hard for attention within the company that projects are at risk of losing their time-to-market edge.
-Prioritizing taking account of time-to-market can preserve a firm’s first-to-market advantage, getting to customers ahead of the competition.
+Prioritizing taking account of time-to-market can preserve a firm’s first-to-market advantage, getting customers ahead of the competition.

-Will this project be on-time, delivered-as-promised?
+Will this project be on time, and delivered as promised?

 Hunch, intuition, or data-driven?

 We have been reviewing the criteria for project selection.
 But when those involved in project test planning and management sit down to apply those criteriae.g., does it meet the test of cost-benefit analysiswhat degree of rigor do they bring to the process?
 Experience helps, of course, and a commitment to objectivitybut to what extent will applications of the criteria be data-driven?
 Will arguments about capacities versus projected payoffs be quantified?
 Will the “race to market” concept be quantified with historical data on projects?
 Sure, the data can be questioned and interpreted, but it is a significant anchor of competitive analysis.
-How do you resolve these sorts of question:
+How do you resolve these sorts of questions: